Shohojdhara/atomix/README.md

 When creating new components for the Atomix design system, please follow our [Component Development Guidelines](./atomix-component-guidelines.md) to ensure consistency and quality.

+## Implementation Guide

+For a comprehensive guide on how to use Atomix in your projects, please refer to our beginner-friendly [Implementation Guide](./implementation-guide.md).
+This guide covers:

+- Setting up Atomix in your project
+- Using components with React or vanilla HTML/CSS/JS
+- Layout and structure systems
+- Customization options
+- Utility classes
+- Best practices
+- Troubleshooting

 ### Deployment

 Deploy the documentation and Storybook to GitHub Pages: